Intermittent fasting - upgrade your performance on nothing

 By not eating, all that energy that would normally go into digestion is now free to be used elsewhere.
 And by not constantly having to decide what to eat, when to eat, what groceries to buy, and so on, you'll be amazed how much more time you have in the day to get serious sh*t done.

-Okay, so you're keen to try intermittent fasting - now what?
+So, you're keen to try intermittent fasting - now what?

 The biggest thing is to set yourself up for success.
 Make it incredibly easy to win at this fasting thing.
 What that means is taking baby steps, really slowly.